- Online — a class designed from the ground up so all students can attend the main class experience online.

 For students in an in-person or hybrid/hyflex course who then become ill and need to temporarily quarantine, the instructor will work with them to identify an appropriate way to make up the missed classes.
 This may include allowing a student to watch a video recording of the course and/or to engage in other online activities.
 Students unable to attend in-person sessions for longer periods should contact their advisor, instructor or dean’s office to get help in navigating to the best outcome.

 I’m in a course of 15 students or fewer – why is my course online?

-The university does not have sufficient physical resources to have all classes in-person this fall.
+The university does not have sufficient physical resources to have all classes in-person.
 Several classes need to move to an online format to fit within our constraints.
 The classes chosen to be held online are mostly large classes, but some were selected because the department has significant experience in online delivery and is better positioned to deliver high-quality instruction in that modality.

 Are professors going to take feedback from teaching assistants to decide whether or not the class should be online, in-person, hybrid or hyflex?

 The modality of the course was selected and placed in the schedule of classes before TA assignments.
 Therefore, it was not possible to request their input.
 TAs can request work as normal.
 In addition, additional classroom assistants are being added as a support for the coming year to lessen the burden on faculty and enhance the experience for students.
 These classroom assistants will be assigned to numerous classes primarily to make sure technology is running and to serve as a helper.

 What does six-foot distancing look like in a classroom?